benblack769/benblack769.github.io/coding_posts/intuition-structure.md

 title: "Intuition and structure: The story of code"
 slug: intuition-structure
 under_construction: false
+excerpt: "Instrutive post about expressing ideas in code."
 ---

 When I first started coding, I thought that coding was like other forms of engineering.
 You have a problem, some materials, and the challenge is to piece together the tools in a clever way to make a working solution.
 It is a pretty common thought, and not entirely wrong, either.
 Many libraries and frameworks are built with this methodology in mind.
 But I find it lacking.